-How does OfferUp make money?
-Read on to know more about this and learn about the Company Profile, Funding, Valuation, Users, Employees and Revenue Model of OfferUp.
+OfferUp is the largest mobile marketplace for local buyers and sellers in the United States.
+Read on to know more about the OfferUp’s Background, Funding, Valuation, Users, Employees and the Revenue Model of OfferUp.

 What is OfferUp?